Estevenson1994/bookmark-manager/README.md

 As a user
 So I can save bookmarks I like
 I want to add a new bookmark to the list

+As a user
+So I don't have unwanted bookmarks
+I want to be able to delete a bookmark